Your resume should include the following:

 Indicate any relevant training or up-to-date certifications that you have (e.g. First Aid Training, CPR).

 List personal information that gives the reader a better sense of you as a person (e.g. hobbies, interests, and travel).

 List names, addresses, and phone numbers at the bottom of the resume or on a separate sheet.

 IN THE WORLD OF RESUMES, APPEARANCES ARE EVERYTHING

 Keep it neat and clean, use white space to create a nice flow, emphasize what's important, indent text masses, and proofread!
 Edit carefully, and have others read it to avoid any grammatical problems, spelling mistakes, or factual errors.
-Contact Career Services to have your resume critiqued before you submit it to Residence Life.
+Contact Center for Life Beyond Reed to have your resume critiqued before you submit it to Residence Life.